-These consolidated financial statements include the accounts of the Company and its subsidiary, VAL.
+These condensed consolidated interim financial statements include the accounts of the Company and its subsidiary, VAL.
 Control exists when the Company has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-The financial statements of the subsidiary are included in the consolidated financial statements from the date that control commences until the date that control ceases.
+The financial statements of the subsidiary are included in the condensed consolidated interim financial statements from the date that control commences until the date that control ceases.